Find Affordable College Courses

 Cossatot Community College of the University of Arkansas did quite well in this year’s ranking of the best value schools for liberal arts / sciences and humanities students.
 It came in at #7 on the list.
 UA Cossatot is a small public school located in the rural area of De Queen.

-In-state tuition fees for undergraduate students at UA Cossatot are $3,960 per year.
+The average tuition and fees for an in-state undergraduate at UA Cossatot are $3,960 a year.

 $2,904 Average Tuition & Fees

-Arkansas State University - Mountain Home ranked #8 on this year’s Best Value Liberal Arts & Humanities Schools in Arkansas list.
+Arkansas State University - Mountain Home did quite well in this year’s ranking of the best value schools for liberal arts / sciences and humanities students.
+It came in at #8 on the list.
 ASUMH is a small public school located in the rural area of Mountain Home.

-ASUMH undergraduate students pay an average of $2,904 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at ASUMH are $2,904 a year.
 On average, liberal arts / sciences and humanities graduates from ASUMH take out $14,606 in student loans while working on their degree.

 Full Liberal Arts / Sciences & Humanities at Arkansas State University - Mountain Home Report